MistApproach/callm/README.md

 ## Documentation
 Consult the [documentation](https://docs.rs/callm/) for a full API reference.
 Several examples and tools can be found in a separate [callm-demos](https://github.com/MistApproach/callm-demos) repo.

+## Contributing
+Thank you for your interest in contributing to `callm`!

+As this project is still in its early stages, your help is invaluable.
+Here are some ways you can get involved:

+* **Report issues**: If you encounter any bugs or unexpected behavior, please file an issue on GitHub.
+This will help us track and fix problems.
+* **Submit a pull request**: If you'd like to contribute code, please fork the repository, make your changes, and submit a pull request.
+We'll review and merge your changes as soon as possible.
+* **Help with documentation**: If you have expertise in a particular area, please help us improve our documentation.

+Thank you for your contributions! 💪